-BELLEVUE, Wash. – March 12, 2020 – Auth0, the identity platform for application builders, today launched Auth0 Signals, a collection of threat intelligence tools and product capabilities designed to protect customers from identity attacks.
+BELLEVUE, Wash. – March 12, 2020 – The Auth0 Identity Platform, a product unit within Okta, today launched Auth0 Signals, a collection of threat intelligence tools and product capabilities designed to protect customers from identity attacks.
 Auth0’s acquisition of Apility.io, an anti-abuse company, provides a crucial source of IP threat intelligence to Auth0’s Anomaly Detection engine, which detects malicious and risky login traffic to protect customers from automated attacks, such as credential stuffing and fake account creation.
 Auth0 IP Signals is a free tool available for anyone to use, and will be fully integrated into Auth0’s core authentication platform in Q2 2020.

 Auth0 Signals provide important new sources of threat intelligence to Auth0’s Anomaly Detection engine, which already thwarts attacks from more than 50,000 unique IP addresses every day.
 The continual analysis of numerous risk signals – such as IP reputation, use of breached passwords, and failed authentication volume – assesses the risk of a transaction, login attempt, or session.
 The collective data gathered from Auth0 Signals produces a Confidence Score that Auth0’s platform then uses to prompt adaptive authentication, or intelligent and dynamic enforcement of controls, such as multi-factor authentication or blacklisting, based on risk.